CodeYourFuture/syllabus-archive/js-core/lesson3.md

   console.log(test);     // output: I'm global
   ```

-> **Exercise**:
-> Work through this quiz: [Scope quiz](http://madebyknight.com/javascript-scope/)
-> Don't worry if you don't get them all right just yet!
-Take your time to read the explanations.

 # Closure
 A closure is an inner function that retains access to its parent function's scope.